cunarist/class-transform/README.md

 So, what is the problem?

-Sometimes you want to transform plain javascript object to an instance of the ES6 class.
+Sometimes you want to transform plain JavaScript object to an instance of the ES6 class.
-Once you've parsed some data from some JSON API or a JSON file with `JSON.parse`, you have a plain javascript object, not an instance of a class.
+Once you've parsed some data from some JSON API or a JSON file with `JSON.parse`, you have a plain JavaScript object, not an instance of a class.

 For example you have a list of users in your `users.json` that you are loading: